TomReidNZ/toms-gatsby-blog/README.md

 ## Todo

-* Address issues in accessibility audit
+* Address issues in accessibility
 * Clean up the CSS (fully migrate to grid)
 * Finish writing base content
 * Write guide on deploying with netlify (awesome)